Leg4tus/HelloGladios/README.md

   - Should contain a asset bundle called "maps".
 These are automatically loaded by clients when joining a server.
 - Equipment:
   - Should contain a asset bundle called "equipment".
 These are automatically loaded by clients when joining a server.
+- IMPORTANT: add HarmonyXPack as a dependency to your mod

-# The mod load order is:
+## The mod load order is:
 - Load modio subscribed maps
 - Load modio subscribed equipment
 - Load all mods from local mods folder in alphabetical order